- 1 Purpose

 - Chair of Academic Board or nominee; and

-- President, USQ Branch of NTEU (or nominee) as observer.
+- President, local university branch of NTEU (or nominee) as observer.

 In determining Equivalent Standing, regard will be given to verifiable evidence of: research achievement; achievement outside the tertiary sector in industry, business or government employment; professional achievement; and creative/technical achievement.

 The intent of Equivalent Standing is to recognise work completed by an Academic Employee that is significant in nature and comparable with the type of work undertaken in obtaining the relevant academic qualification, and not just the culmination of many smaller pieces of work.

 If an applicant has been awarded a level of membership by an examining body, profession or similar institute that is widely considered by universities or the profession to be equivalent to a particular academic qualification, then the applicant can be awarded Equivalent Standing for that academic qualification.

 Equivalent Standing to a doctoral qualification can be provided when the information provided demonstrates that the Academic Employee has: